Terms and Conditions

 11.2 liability for death or personal injury resulting from negligence in the course of carrying out the Contractor’s duties.

 11.3 the reasonable costs of repair or reinstatement of any loss or damage to the Client’s property if such loss or damage results from the Contractor’s negligence or that of its employees, agents or sub-contractors and the Client incurs such costs.

-The Client shall provide clear access to enable the Contractor to undertake the Works and will make all necessary arrangements with the proper people or authorities for any traffic controls and signals or other permits or permissions required in connection with the carrying out of the Works.
+The Client shall provide clear access to enable the Contractor to undertake the Works.
+And, will make all necessary arrangements with the proper people or authorities for any traffic controls, signals or other permits or permissions required in connection with the carrying out of the Works.
 The Client will at all times provide a safe working environment for the Contractor and its employees, agents and sub-contractors for the purposes of carrying out the Works.
 Where applicable to drainage works, the Client will provide, if possible, a plan showing drain layouts.
-If this is not available, the Contractor reserves the right to render additional charges at the relevant applicable rate in accordance with paragraph 3.2 above if blockages occur in drains not covered by the specifications or if it is necessary to trace unidentified drains to complete the Works.
-The Client must obtain any permission for the Contractor to proceed over property belonging to third parties if this is necessary for the proper execution of the Works and shall obtain any permission necessary to carry out work on property belonging to third parties.
+If this is not available, the Contractor reserves the right to render additional charges at the relevant applicable rate in accordance with paragraph 3.2 above if blockages occur in drains not covered by the specifications; or if it is necessary to trace unidentified drains to complete the Works.
+The Client must obtain any permission for the Contractor to proceed over property belonging to third parties if this is necessary for the proper execution of the Works.
+Additionally, obtain any permission necessary to carry out work on property belonging to third parties.
 The Client shall indemnify the Contractor against all claims of whatsoever nature made by third parties arising out of the presence of the Contractor its employees, agents or sub-contractors on the Client’s property, save where such claim results directly from negligence on the Contractor’s part.
 The Client shall be liable to the Contractor for all loss or damage whether direct, indirect or consequential which is suffered by the Contractor as a result of failure or delay by the Client in performing the obligations referred to above.